u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/send_quotations/get_signature_to_validate.rst

 Online signatures for order confirmations
 =========================================

-The Odoo *Sales* application provides customers with the ability to confirm orders via an online signature directly on the sales order.
+The Thrive Bureau ERP *Sales* application provides customers with the ability to confirm orders via an online signature directly on the sales order.
 Once the sales order is electronically signed by the customer, the salesperson attached to the sales order is automatically notified that the order is confirmed.